 Sketch on mouth and eye shapes and then cut them out.
 While the paint is still wet stick your eyes and mouths to the jars.

 This saves you having to glue them on, but if your paint has dried quickly, you can always apply a little glue.

 Make sure the paint is completely dry before your final step.
 Put a tea light in each jar, arrange your collection in windows with your scary faces pointing outwards and light your candles.

 Perfect for Halloween night!

-You Might Also Like Free Halloween Printables Play the Halloween Dice Game
+You May Also Enjoy Free Halloween Printables Play the Halloween Dice Game

 Did you try making our Halloween candle holder?
-How did you get on?
 Leave a comment below and let us know – we’d love to hear from you!